 3. Using the Wrong Grout

-Whenever you grout glass tile, you should be sure to follow the manufacturer's recommendations.
+Whenever you grout glass tile, follow the manufacturer's recommendations.
 Some of them recommend using sanded grout, while others use unsanded.
 If you're installing a glass mosaic tile with very small grout lines, it is typically best to use unsanded grout.
 It provides a smoother substance that fits in the small joints much easier than the sanded type.

 4. Not Sealing the Grout